efraindx/RobotRunner/README.md

 # Test and Run

-Each project has a document describing how youn can Test and Run it.
+Each project has a document describing how you can Test and Run it.
 For all clients is required compile the RobotRunner Dependency Library, so you need first run this command in the project RobotRunner:

-mvn clean install
+`mvn clean install`